 Trick #7: Melt a Pat of Butter in the Pie

 Butter is my favorite way to make canned cherry pie filling taste better.
 It adds flavor and richness, improving the taste of almost anything.
-Cherry pie is no exception.
+A canned cherry pie recipe is no exception.

-- Spoon the cherry pie filling into the crust.
+- Spoon the cherry pie filling into the refrigerated pie crust.